aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

     ```

 ???+ note "Pydantic v1 vs v2"
-	Pydantic version 1 and version 2 might describe these validation errors differently.
-Hence, you should consult the relevant version's documentation to understand the exact format and style of the error messages for the version you are using.
+	Pydantic versions 1 and 2 may report validation errors differently.
+Refer to the documentation for your specific version to grasp the precise format and style of the error messages.

 ### Using Pydantic models

-Pydantic models provide a powerful syntax for declaring complex data structures along with the rules to validate the incoming data.
-These models can be used directly as input parameters or return types, letting you take full advantage of Pydantic's breadth of features, including data coercion, default values, and advanced validation.
+Pydantic models allow you to define complex data structures and validation rules.
+Use these models as input parameters or return types to leverage Pydantic's features like data coercion, default values, and advanced validation.

-Let's take a look at how you can utilize Pydantic models:
+Here's how to use Pydantic models:

 === "getting_started_pydantic.py"